 - The MuseVisual job search & career development for professionals (YC W12)

-Each month, 1M unique people use our visual job search platform to help answer the question, "What do you want to do with your life (and how do you get there)?"
+Each month, well over 1M unique people use our visual job search platform to help answer the question, "What do you want to do with your life (and how do you get there)?"

 In addition, we've got strong revenue from Fortune 500 companies and the fastest-growing tech companies on both coasts.